Best Things to Do at the North Rim of the Grand Canyon

 • Overlooking Bright Angel Point

-There are 13 different day-hiking trails visitors can do from the North Rim.
-Below is a quick summary, including the trail name, distance, and time estimated to hike.
+There are many day-trip trails to check out while visiting.
+Below is a quick summary, including the trail name, distance, and estimated time it takes to hike.

 • Distance: 0.5-mile (roundtrip)